 3. Clarify Each Step

 Next, you should clearly identify the objectives of each step.
 What actions are taken by the seller in each stage?
-What then should be the resulting actions taken by the buyer?
+What then should be the resulting actions taken by the buyerBuyerA buyer is an individual or organizational entity that purchases a product or subscribes to a service.?
 Always bear in mind that the actions of each stage should progressively increase the likelihood of a purchase, and move a prospect nearer to the close.

 Experience Pipeliner CRM Now

 Pipeliner allows salespeople to take control of their opportunities, remain consistent through every stage of the sales process, and always stay focused on important priorities.
 It's the CRM that salespeople actually enjoy using.

 With your sales process fully defined, and metrics in please to measure its progress, it is now time for the testing phase.
 You won’t know the value of your sales process until it is proven in the field.
 Part of this testing should be the provision of sales rep feedback.
 The process should then be defined as needed to streamline it and make it more usable.

 6. A Sales Process Should Be Dynamic